faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-gettingstarted.md

 In this hands-on lab, you will explore the concept of prompt engineering, learning how to craft effective prompts for AI models.
 You'll get hands-on experience with Azure OpenAI Playground, experimenting with different types of prompts and understanding their elements and design tips.
 The way developers shape their prompts significantly impacts the generative AI model's responses, allowing for tailored and formatted content when requested clearly and concisely.
 You'll learn how different prompts for similar content can shape the AI model's response to better satisfy your requirements.

 You will explore how to use generative AI to improve advertising emails and categorize articles for your team.
-The prompt engineering techniques used in the exercise are applicable to various use cases.
+The prompt engineering techniques used in the exercise apply to various use cases.
 Tuning prompts to achieve the desired results is the core idea behind prompt engineering.

 ## Objective